dendibakh/perf-book/how-to.md

 ```
 [^1]: Profiling(wikipedia) - [https://en.wikipedia.org/wiki/Profiling_(computer_programming)](https://en.wikipedia.org/wiki/Profiling_(computer_programming)).
 ```
 Reference the footnote in the same `*.md` file with `[^1]`

 ## Section reference

-To reference a section af the book from another chapter, first add a tag to the header of the section that you want to refer to, e.g.:
+To reference a section of the book from another chapter, first add a tag to the header of the section that you want to refer to, e.g.:

 ```
 # Performance Analysis {#sec:sec1}
 ```
 Reference the section in the text with `[@sec:sec1]`

 ## Math formulas